1

 38

 Moravcik E, Nolte S, Feeney S. Chapter 2.
 Planning, Implementing, and Assessing Curriculum.
-In: Meaningful Curriculum for Young Children.
-Pearson Education (US) 2012.
-21–55.
+Meaningful Curriculum for Young Children.
+Pearson Education (US) 2012:21–55.

 39